Project Phoenix Hurricane Simulation

 Project Phoenix 2.0: The Recovery is a facilitated training exercise that examines critical issues and capabilities of Tampa Bay area small businesses and emergency management agencies during disaster recovery.
 A series of videos supplement the exercise; illustrating a simulated Category 5 hurricane hitting Tampa Bay paralleled with lessons learned and words of advice from small business owners impacted by Hurricane Michael in 2018.

-Project Phoenix 2.0: The Recovery leads participants through a facilitated discussion of roles, procedures, and responsibilities in the context of a Category 5 hurricane in the Greater Tampa Bay Area.
-The exercise is divided into four modules that cover a range of emergency preparedness and recovery topics, including:
+The tabletop exercise (TTX) leads participants through a facilitated discussion of roles, procedures, and responsibilities in the context of a Category 5 hurricane in the Greater Tampa Bay Area.
+The TTX is divided into four modules that cover a range of emergency preparedness and recovery topics, including:

 - Module 1 – One Day Later: Immediate impacts and damage assessments